scholarslab/gitpractice/Praxis2020.md

 * Aaron: This question is great.
 Maybe a steamer basket of sorts.
 * Grace: Whoever wrote this question—we are soulmates!
 I used to do college interviews for prospective applicants, and this was the “wacky fun question” I would ask at the end of the interview.
 I would say that I’m a frying pan—I’m useful for a lot of stuff, and if you mess up doing things with another fancier method, I can always find a way to pull together the wreckage and make things work.
 Sometimes I get lost in the kitchen cabinets, though, and it takes a little effort to find me!
 * Brandon: Instant pot
+* Emma: A thermometer.
+They're precise and versatile, and also metaphorically they can read the room pretty well.
+I like to think I can tell how those around me are feeling, though that's harder over Zoom!

 ## If you could have an unlimited amount of anything, what would it be?
 * Aaron: Right now I'd have to say compressed CO2 because I love making bubbly water but it can be really hard to find (especially now).
 * Brandon: warm chocolate chip cookies
 * Grace: Diet peach snapple!!
+* Emma: Rufus snuggles

 ## What cat from Cats are you?
 * Aaron: Most days Munkustrap but some days I feel like Old Deuteronomy.
 * Grace: I've never seen Cats, but I need to so badly!
+* Emma: I like musicals, but unfortunately I just don't know Cats at all.
+Briefly skimming the plot on Wikipedia...
+I'm not a Theatre Cat but "Gus" as short for "Asparagus" is amazing.

 ## What's your most (harmless) embarassing moment?
 * Grace: I once fell down an entire set of bleachers at a high school football game as a freshman!
+* Emma: So, I faint semi-regularly.
+It's a genetic thing, and it's led to some pretty embarassing moments.
+I fainted off a horse when I was 4.
+I fainted outside a library in divinity school.
+When I broke my wrist last December I fainted because it hurt, which is NOT HELPFUL.